impeccableai/axii-examples/tasks/connector/README.md

 # Connector
 ## Description
-This script reads two input files containing numbers, calculates the element-wise sum and difference of the numbers, and saves the results in two separate output files.
+This Task reads two input files containing numbers, calculates the element-wise sum and difference of the numbers, and saves the results in two separate output files.

 ## Inputs
 - `fib` - first input file containing numbers